shnewto/edges/README.md

 println!("{:#?}", edges.single_image_edge_translated());
 ```

-## how it works
+## How it works

-i was inspired by [a coding train (or, coding in the cabana rather)
-on an implementation of "marching squares"](https://youtu.be/0ZONMNUKTfU).
+This crate is inspired by [a Coding Train video](https://youtu.be/0ZONMNUKTfU)
-so this crate takes a "march through all the values" approach to find edges, i.e.
+on implementing "marching squares."
+It uses a "march through all the values"
-pixels with at least 1 empty neighboring pixel, but
+approach to identify edges, specifically targeting pixels that have at least
+one neighboring pixel that is "empty".

+### Key Steps

+1. **Identifying Empty Pixels**:

+   - The crate determines whether a pixel is "empty" by performing
+     a bitwise OR operation on all the bytes for that pixel.
+   - In any images, a pixel is considered "empty" if it has a zero value.

+2. **Collecting Edge Pixels**:

-instead of drawing a contour in place,
+   - Instead of drawing contours directly,
-it just keeps track of all the actual pixel coordinates. to determine "empty" I bitwise
+     the crate keeps track of the actual pixel coordinates that form the edges.
-or all the bytes for each pixel and,
-in images with transparency, "empty" is a zero value for the pixel.

-after that, we need to put the coordinates in some kind of
-"drawing order" so whatever we pass all the points to,
-knows how we want the object constructed. for this, the
-crate collects all pixels, in order, that are a distance of 1 from eachother.
+   - It collects all edge pixels that are adjacent
+     to each other (i.e., have a distance of 1).

+3. **Grouping Pixels**:

-if there are pixels that have a distance greater than 1
+   - If there are pixels that are not adjacent
+     (i.e., have a distance greater than 1 from any existing group),
+     and are not in any group's polygon,
-from any pixel in an existing group, that pixel begins a new group.
+     those pixels initiate a new group.
+   - This ensures that all edge pixels are organized into
+     distinct objects based on their connectivity.

+4. **Output**:
+   - The resulting edge coordinates are then available
+     for further processing or visualization.

+This method allows for efficient edge detection while maintaining
+the integrity of the pixel data, making it suitable for images with transparency.

 ## license